10 Signs of a Good Kindergarten Classroom

 10. Children and their parents look forward to school.
 Parents feel

-safe sending their child to kindergarten.
+safe sending their child to school.
 Children are happy; they are

 not crying or regularly sick.